PixarAnimationStudios/OpenSubdiv/documentation/porting.rst

 ===============================

-In 3.0, the feature adaptive screen-space tessellation shaders have been dramatically simplified and the client-facing API has changed dramatically as well.
-The primary shift is to reduce the total number of shader combinations and as a result, some of the complexity management mechanisms are no longer necessary.
+In 3.0, the feature adaptive screen-space tessellation shaders have been dramatically simplified, and the client-facing API has changed dramatically as well.
+The primary shift is to reduce the total number of shader combinations, and as a result, some of the complexity management mechanisms are no longer necessary.